You are here

 - Arca is presented to the provincial BC library community at the BC Library Conference on May 12.
 The session is well attended by the post-secondary and public library communities and generates lots of discussion and social media attention.

 - Cost avoidance achieved in 2015/16 is reported to ASDT.
 Cost avoidance is calculated for 10 sites, with the assumption that supported Islandora would have been chosen for the stand-alone sites as well.

-- Capilano University and Northwest Community College (NWCC) confirm they will join Arca in 2016/17.
+- Capilano University and Northwest Community College (NWCC) (now Coast Mountain College) confirm they will join Arca in 2016/17.
 Work begins on implementing the CapU site and work on NWCC will begin in the fall.